keithbrown/generator/src/gen_erate/README.txt

 7. Troubleshooting Build Problems
 ---------------------------------
 7.1  The build steps outlined above will work nearly all the time for the build
-     run on the build server svr-azt-eng-01.
+     run on the server svr-azt-eng-03.
 Occasionally, however, due to running the build on a different machine, or an upgrade to cygwin, etc... the build will not function correctly.
 Here are some tips for debugging problems.